 Estimated reading time: 5 minutes

 More and more companies are looking for managers with a high level of technical understanding.
-Engineers are particularly suitable for this.
+Engineers are particularly well suited to this.
 They have problem-solving skills and are therefore very valuable for strategic decisions.

-Another advantage: technicians and engineers often enjoy a high level of trust in teams and companies working on technical tasks.
+Another advantage: technicians and engineers often enjoy a high level of trust in teams and companies entrusted with technical tasks.
 This can be a great advantage when it comes to managing and motivating employees - an advantage that managers with a different technical background do not have.

-Of course, the technical expertise of technicians also means that they can make technically sound decisions.
+The technical expertise of technicians and engineers naturally also means that they can make technically sound decisions.
 And especially in times of digitalisation, a strong technical understanding at management level is a decisive advantage.

 But one thing is clear: technical expertise alone is not enough to be able to lead teams confidently as a manager.
 Being a boss requires a whole range of specific skills.
-The good news is that these management skills can be learnt in a targeted manner - by engineers and technicians too, of course!
+The good news is that these management skills can be learnt in a targeted manner - by technicians and engineers too, of course!

 recruitment of engineers from abroad